theqabalist/angstrom/README.md

 * **streamingBody**: turns the body into a kefir stream of data chunks.
 Adds `body$: kefir.Observable` to context.
 * **bufferedBody**: attempts to buffer the entire body and return a promise for it.
 Adds `body: Promise String` to context.
 * **jsonBody**: bufferedBody, but with parsing to JSON included.
 Adds `body: Promise Object` to context.
+* **errorHandler**: listens for crashes in the contained app and converts to server friendly responses, also logs the error to stdout.
+Implemented with try/catch, so beware nesting with other try/catch.

 ### Streaming responses
 You may send a kefir or Baconjs stream (duck types to `onValue: (f: Function) -> ()`) as `body$` instead of `body` in the promise for the response descriptor, and it will consume the stream into the response body.